What is bankroll and why control it?

 - BetBuddy - Analysis and Limits

-- Gamban - Access Blocking
+- Gamban - access blocking

-- StayFocused/Forest - time control on devices
+- StayFocused/Forest - Time control on devices

-Approximate structure of a competent bankroll
+The approximate structure of a competent bankroll

 Let's say you have $500 for a month:

-Category | Amount | Comments |
+Category | Amount | Comment |

 ---|---|---|

-Game Limit | $500 | This is the entire bankroll for 30 days |
+Gaming limit | $500 | This is the entire bankroll for 30 days |

-Daily Limit | ~ $16 | Division by 30 |
+Daily limit | ~ $16 | Division by 30 |

-Session Limit | ~ $8 | Double Daily Game, 60 min |
+Session limit | ~ $8 | Play twice a day, 60 min each |

-Maximum per spin | $0.40-0.80 | 1-2% of current balance |
+Maximum per spin | $0.
+40–0.
+80 | 1-2% of current balance |

-Strategy game: low risk, high control
+Strategy play: low risk, high control

 - Use of minimum rates